 Daikin, being a sustainability-oriented company by nature, is naturally prone to produce technology that can meet customers’ expectations while both supporting human health and respecting the environment.

-In fact, Daikin commits to reduce greenhouse gas emissions promoting environment-conscious products using inverter and low impact refrigerants.
+Daikin commits to reducing greenhouse gas emissions promoting environment-conscious products using inverter and low-impact refrigerants.
 Like the R-32.

 The use of refrigerants that can perfectly balance sustainability, performance, cost-effectiveness and safety, is a guideline that Daikin adopts in the development of its products.
 For this reason, Daikin uses R-32 refrigerant on most of its residential products, and from 2018 it has extended its use to the Applied product portfolio, i.e. those machines intended to cool large industrial and commercial buildings.
 This is because R-32 is a refrigerant that can perfectly balance the previously mentioned aspects: sustainability, performance, cost-effectiveness and safety.